pridendokanga/marketmindz/README.md

 ## Project Overview

-This documentation outlines the development of a Power BI reporting tool for MarketMindz, a market research firm collaborating with a small retail vendor in the food and beverage sector.
+MarketMindz, a market research firm collaborating with a small retail vendor in the food and beverage sector.
 The primary goal is to create a Business Intelligence (BI) solution that provides insights into marketing campaign performance, product performance, customer demographics, and the factors influencing campaign success.

 ## Problem Statement